xjtu-enre/ENRE-ts/packages/enre-feature-stat/fixtures/function/use-arguments-in-function-body/README.md

 // But not within arrow functions

-// Identifier `arguments` should not be a proeprty access's right part function A(a) {
+// Identifier `arguments` should not be a property access's right part function A(a) {
     a.arguments;
 }